cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - Miner is what nodes call itself, in CBC POT all miners predicting future; Sender is what nodes call other peers.
 - Safety is the CBC concept of the safe and agreed history milestone.
 - Mutable range is one week for now.
 - HamtGraphyRelaySync(relay multiaddress, remotePeerIPFS addr, chainID, cbor.cid, selector); // replace the relay circuit, relay server will maintain connection to two peers.
-When cbor.cid is null, it means asking for the prediction cid, the target's future ContractReceiptStateRoot.
+When cbor.cid is null, it means asking peer for the prediction chain CID, the target's future ContractReceiptStateRoot.
+- AMTgraphRelaySync(relay multiaddress, remote ipfs peer, CID, selector); CID can not be null.
 - Address system:
 - TAU public key: the base for all address generation;
 - Community chain ID: Tgenesisaddress + random number; new hamt node built with genesis state
 - Community chains peer address format : chain ID + own address;
-- File operation transaction, FileRoot and nounce, the community is designed for handle file sharing, it list fileRoot nounce and related seeders in global key-value state.
-After file published, other peers will use basic contract command to operate file, the first one is "seeding -i info".
+- File operation transaction, FileRoot and nounce, the community is designed for handle file sharing, it list fileRoot nounce and related seeders in wormhole.
+After file published, other peers will use basic contract command to operate file, the first command is "seeding -i info".
-- Principle of traverse, the relay random walk is based on Kademlia, peer random walk is real random.
-Once in a relay+peer communication, we will not incur another recursive process to a new relay+peer to get supporting evidence. if some vars are missing, just abort process to go next randomness contact. depth priority.
-However for the file search, it is the width priority to do paralell download.
+- Principle of traverse, the relay random walk is based on Kademlia to find close distance of chain ID and relay ID, peer random walk is real random.
+Once in a relay+peer communication, we will not incur another recursive process to a new relay+peer to get supporting evidence, neither using witness list. if some vars are missing, just abort process to go next randomness contact. depth priority.
+However for the file search and contract search, it is the width priority to do paralell download.
 ```
 ## Wormhole - the bridge between HAMT state and AMT data set.
-In each stateroot, which contractReceiptStateRoot, we will setup wormhole for some future var request.
-Wormhole prevents the future user screening the whole blockchain.
+In each Chain stateroot, which is the contractReceiptStateRoot, we will setup wormhole for some future request.
 The wormholes are:
 ```
 TsenderNounce, power
 TsenderNounceContractAMTRoot, the entry for the transaction TsenderBalance

-FileAMTRootCommandNounce
+FileAMTRootCommandNounce // for each file, this is the history of the commands.
 FileAMTRootCommandNounceContractAMTRoot

-* generate contractAMTRoot = AMT_add(X);
-* generate contractNumber= AMT_get_count(SafetyContractReceiptStateRoot/contractAMTRoot number) +1
-* generate contractAMTRootWitness, hamp_add( contractAMTrootWitness, {all the ipfs address in the contract} ); // for seeking ipfs peers for find contract.
+ChainIDcontractAMTRoot
+ChainIDcontractNumber
+ChinaIDcontractAMTRootWitness

+On TAU main chain, relay command
-ChainRelayNounce  - amt trie ???
+RelayNounce  - amt trie ???
-ChainRelayNounceRoot
+RelayNounceRoot
 ```
-# I. community chain - supports file sharing
+# I. community chain - supports file sharing commands
-genesis parameters: block size in number of txs, frequency, chain nick name, coins total default is 1 million, initial peers ipfs address. // relay bootstrap is on tau chain via Kademlia, before that it is written in software.
+genesis state gen, parameters: block size in number of txs, block time, chain nick name, coins total default is 1 million, initial peers ipfs address. // relay bootstrap is initially written in software until TAU mainet on.
 ```
+* ChainIDcontractAMTroot = amt_new node().
+* generate ChainIDcontractAMTRoot.add({geneis});
-hamt_new node().
+* hamt_new node;
-hamt_add(contractJson, {genesis});
-hamt_put  -> ContractReceitpStateRoot
-add(genesisStateRoot,ContractReceitpStateRoot)
+Genesis coinbase tx to get all coins
+* generate hamt_update(Tminer..xBalance, 1,000,000);
+* generate Tminer..xNounce=1
+* genreate Tminer..xNounceRoot := ChainIDcontractAMTRoot
+* ChainIDContractReceitpStateRoot= hamt_put()
+* hamt_add(genesisStateRoot,ChainIDContractReceitpStateRoot)
-add(genesisAddress, Tminer..x)
+* hamt_add(genesisAddress, Tminer..x)
-nounce, balance, ...
-TBD
+* ChainIDContractReceitpStateRoot= hamt_put()
 ```
 ## A One miner receives GraphSync request from a relay.
 Miner does not know which peer contacting, because of the relay covers the peers.
 Two types of requests: stateRoot and file.
 In the random walk on relay, no recursively switching on relay, it relies on top random working, which is based on Kademlia distance.